Laser Frenectomies in New Jersey

-Tender Smiles 4 Kids provides Laser Lip and Tongue Tie Frenectomies in Freehold, Brunswick, Edison, and Roselle.
-Call us today to learn more and schedule your appointment at one of our 4 New Jersey locations.
+The pediatric dentists at Tender Smiles 4 Kids provide laser lip and tongue tie frenectomies for patients in Freehold, Brunswick, Edison, Roselle and Ocean.
+Contact us today to learn more and schedule your appointment at one of our 5 New Jersey offices.

 We use soft tissue lasers for lip and tongue tie frenectomy treatments.
 These lasers release tethered oral tissues quickly and effectively, improving feeding, speech, and swallowing problems in infants, children, teens, and adults.
 In older children, soft tissue lasers can also be used to remove excess tissue prior to orthodontic treatment.